 5. How might Islamic State advance in the region?

 For the near future, however, it is likely that Islamic State will experience difficulties expanding further south in Iraq, since this area is majority Shi’ite.
 The Shi’ite population will not accept Sunni Islamic State as have done their Sunni counterparts in the north west of the country.
 Moreover, Iran will not allow Islamic State to touch Shi’ites and approach Iran.
 Furthermore, the USA and a number of allies have stepped up their interventions to hamper IS after the beheadings of three Westerners and the threat of the same fate for a British IS captive.

 Nevertheless, hindering Islamic State’s advancement in Iraq might actually trigger it to open up new horizons in the region, for example in Jordan and Lebanon.
 Already, Islamic State elements are present in those countries, shown by the IS murders of two Lebanese soldiers and a pro-IS rally held in the Jordanian city of Ma’an at the end of June.

 It turns out that Islamic State is not only holding its ground but also has ambitions going beyond the Iraqi and Syrian borders.
 This was indicated by IS’ previous name: ISIL, the Islamic State of Iraq and the Levant, which covers Syria and Iraq but also Jordan, Lebanon and Israel, including the Palestinian Territories.
 This region seems to be Islamic State’s first priority.
-Nevertheless, Islamic State is also making clear that it wants the caliphate to reign over the entire globe.
+Nevertheless, Islamic State is also making clear that it wants the An Islamic State led by a caliph, a political and religious leader seen as a successor to the Islamic prophet Muhammad.
+His power and authority are absolute. to reign over the entire globe.
 This is expressed by the name change to IS, meaning ‘Islamic State’, which exceeds geographical boundaries.

 6. What does this mean for Christians in the region and worldwide?